metasfresh/metasfresh-documentation/_webui_collection/EN/Import_bpartner_data.md

 1. Open "Import Business Partner" from the [menu](Menu).
 Here you will find all imported business partner entries.
 1. Open the entry of the business partner whose data you want to review and correct, if necessary.
  - If all data are transferred properly and without errors, this business partner entry will be read-only and you can find the imported data under "[Business Partner](Menu)" in the menu.
 All further changes can be made there.
  - Should some data be transferred incorrectly or be missing after the import, you can review and edit each business partner entry under "[Import Business Partner](Menu)".
 After you have rectified all inaccuracies, you can now manually import the business partner data.
-To do so, take the following steps:
+To do so, please proceed as follows:

 #### Manual Business Partner Data Import
 1. [Start the action](StartAction) "Import Business Partners".
 An overlay window opens up.